StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-3-Web.md

 4) The web server saves that data as a cookie via `Set-Cookie`
 5) The browser has that data stored as `Cookie` and automatically sends it back to the server with each request to which the server may use.

-The cookie usually isn't a readable text string but a "token" which hides the the actual cookie behind it's value.
+The cookie usually isn't a readable text string but a "token" which hides the actual cookie behind it's value.

 ## How Websites Work
+Here is a quick visual in how we obtain data when we visit a website:

+(imgage)

+In essence, our browser connects to the device hosting the website through the internet when we make a request.
+The server then responds to our device, through the internet, with data that our browser "converts" to render what we see on our end.

+**Front End:** Our browser rendering a website

+**Back End:** Server side which processes our HTTP requests and responds

+### HTML

+Websites use 3 core coding languages:

+* HyperText Markup Language(HTML):
+* Cascading Style Sheets(CSS):
+* JavaScript:

 ## Putting it all Together